 HOW TO UNTANGLE KNOTS

-Step 1: Apply Something To BeLeave-In to detangle and soften your hair.
+Step 1: Apply Something To BeLeave-In, an daily hair moisturizer to detangle and soften your hair.
 Let this product absorb for a few seconds.
 Split hair into four sections - two parts in the front and two in the back.

 Step 2: Start separating as many knots as you can with your fingers, which preps for the next step.